Triumph Logo

 Triumph Logo 2013-present

 The final version of the trademark appeared in 2013.
-It was developed by studio Wolff Olins in collaboration with Rick Banks, who changed the font, adding rounded corners and reducing the height of the letter “T.”
+Wolff Olins Studio designed it in collaboration with Rick Banks, who changed the font, added rounded corners, and reduced the height of the “T.”

 Font and Colors